ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

 any of its included revisions will retrieve them from memory rather than from the server.

 This may be useful when, for example, a document that contains financial data is loaded by an auditing application.
-The document's past revisions can be Included with the document, to make the document's history available for instant inspection.
+The document's past revisions can be included with the document, to make the document's history available for instant inspection.

 Revisions can be Included by their **Creation Date** or **Change Vector**.